Artificial Intelligence in Drug Discovery: Applications and Techniques: Discussions

 \section{Discussions}

-Obviously, there is a surge of AI-driven drug discovery due to its significant potential in vertically driving the field.
+There has been a surge of AI in drug discovery over the past decade, which is still gaining popularity.
 Nonetheless, there are still challenges to be addressed.

-Despite the prosperity of deep learning models, data is at the core of developing and evaluating the models \cite{walters2020assessing, sambasivan2021everyone}.
+Despite the prosperity of deep learning models, it should be emphasized that data is at the core of developing and evaluating the models \cite{walters2020assessing, sambasivan2021everyone}.
 To make the models (either predictive or generative) more useful, data must be in sufficient amount and should maintain high quality.
-However, a fact to our dismay is that although exiting chemical libraries such as ChEMBL,PubChem and ZINC have a large corpus of molecules, the number of data points for each specific assay can be very scarce \cite{walters2020assessing}.
-Sometimes, even the quality of benchmark datasets is questionable with regard to the representative power for the real-world drug discovery setting and the vast chemical space.
-In fact, datasets in drug discovery can be highly imbalanced \cite{korkmaz2020deep}.
-Thus, when developing and evaluating the models, there is need to obtain appropriate datasets and also consider data balancing methods as well as proper evaluation metrics (e.g., AUROC vs AUPRC) \cite{schneider2020rethinking}.
+However, a fact to our dismay is that although existing chemical libraries have a large amount of molecules, the number of data points for each specific assay can be very scarce \cite{walters2020assessing}.
+Sometimes, even the quality of benchmark datasets is questionable with regard to the representative power for real-world drug discovery imposed by the vast chemical space \cite{walters2021critical}.
+Datasets in drug discovery can be highly imbalanced \cite{korkmaz2020deep}.
+Thus, when evaluating the models, there is need to obtain appropriate datasets and also consider data balancing methods as well as proper evaluation metrics (e.g., AUPRC vs AUROC) \cite{schneider2020rethinking}.